4-cylinder engines

 10. Set cylinder #1 to TDC on compression stroke as described in Section 1.

-13. On single overhead camshaft engines, remove the camshaft timing belt sprocket and rear timing belt cover as described in Section 1.
+13. On single overhead camshaft engines, remove the camshaft timing belt sprocket and timing belt rear cover as described in Section 1.

 14. On DOHC engines, remove the rear timing belt cover as described in Section 1.